 10. Move on.
 Hug her and say "Those were some big feelings.
 You can always show me how you feel.
 Let's go take your bath now."
-You'll find that after crying and raging, your daughter will be affectionate and ready for her bath.
-She won’t want to discuss what’s just happened, which is fine.
+You'll find that after crying like this, your daughter will be affectionate and ready for her bath.
+She won't want to discuss what's just happened, which is fine.
 Prying will make her feel less safe, which is the opposite of what you want.

-7. Longterm, find ways to strengthen your connection with your daughter.
+12. Longterm, find ways to strengthen your connection with your daughter.
 Can you change jobs to shorten your commute?
-Can you find ways to stay connected to her during the day, for instance, by putting surprises and notes into her lunch, or calling her at her when she arrives at her afterschool program?
+Can you find ways to stay connected to her during the day, for instance, by putting surprises and notes into her lunch, or calling her when she arrives at her afterschool program?

-8. Find ways to appreciate your daughter’s strong-willed ways, so that she knows that she is allowed to be herself and still have you love her.
+13. Find ways to appreciate your daughter's strong-willed ways, so that she knows that she is allowed to be herself and still have you love her.
 Have you read my article on Parenting Your Strong-Willed Child?

 I know you have been dealing with a frustrating situation.
 You are doing so many things right: Connecting with your daughter, telling her you're lucky to be her mom, for instance.
 I have seen many kids like your daughter transform once their “freshness” is met with empathy and kind but firm limits that give them an opportunity to cry.
 I hope this is true for your daughter as well.
 I wish you every blessing.